sonejah21/sonejah21.github.com/source/_posts/2013-10-11-winning-arguments.markdown

 <!-- more -->

+In a blogpost written by a [Alan Skorkin](http://www.skorks.com/2009/08/method-arguments-in-ruby/), he says that contrary to popular belief, a method argument should be broken up into three separate, and easily digestible categories: required arguments, arguments with default values, and optional arguments.

 ![Required arguments.](/images/2013-10-11/image-1.jpg)

-In a blogpost written by a [Alan Skorkin](http://www.skorks.com/2009/08/method-arguments-in-ruby/), he says that contrary to popular belief, a method argument should be broken up into three separate, and easily digestible categories:

 ### Required arguments (aka: "Ordinal Params")

 Required arguments are your run-of-the-mill arguments.
 Nothing left to the imagination, require arguments are straightforward in their approach to gathering information from other sources.